evanwill/markdown-everywhere/content/3-md-reference.md

 ---
 title: Markdown Basics
-nav: Write
+nav: Basics
+description: We instinctively organize documents using visual styles to represent heading, paragraphs, and other elements--Markdown provides a set of basic conventions to mark this semantic structure more formally, while keeping it simple.
 ---

-Academic documents are usually organized using Headers and Paragraphs, which correspond to semantic structure elements even though it is mostly intuitive.

 ## Headings